Funnel metrics

 Funnel Lift

-The funnel lift visualization shows for each step the relative percent lift in comparision to the control variant.
+The funnel lift visualization shows for each step the relative percent lift in comparison to the control variant.